csridlen/ECO395M-1/homework/DM_Homework_3.md

 ### Comparisons

-The CART model was fit with the formula
+The CART model was fit using a regression of total cases in the week on city, season and meteorological variables using the training data.
-`total_cases ~ city + season + specific_humidity + tdtr_k + precipitation_amt`
-using the training data.
 I used the `tidymodels` package and `rpart` engine to specify the decision tree.
 After fitting the model, I identified the optimal cost complexity and tree depth parameters that would minimize the RMSE through cross-validation.
 The model was then pruned so that the final decision tree used the optimal parameters `cp = 1e=-04` and `tree_depth =5`.
 Finally, the in-sample performance was calculated after cross-validation using the training data, and out-of-sample performance was calculated using the testing data.

-To fit the random forests model, the same formula `total_cases ~ city + season + specific_humidity + tdtr_k + precipitation_amt`
-was used on the training data.
+The same regression that was used in the CART model also is used to fit the random forest and boosted tree models.
 I calculated the in-sample and out-of-sample performances for this model.
 Fitting the boosted tree model was similar, and the in-sample and out-of-sample performances for the three models are summarized below.

-    # Create table listing in-sample and out of sample performance of tree models

-    rmse_outs <- c(c(rmse_out_cart), c(rmse_out_rand), c(rmse_out_boost))
-    rmse_ins <- c(c(rmse_in_cart), c(rmse_in_rand), c(rmse_in_boost))

 <table>
 <thead>